luizbizzio/emojis/README.md

 # Emoji Licensing Guide

 Welcome to the Emoji Licensing Repository!
-This project organizes and categorizes popular emoji sets based on their licensing terms, making it easier to understand which sets you can use for personal or commercial projects.
+This project provides a detailed breakdown and categorization of popular emoji sets based on their licensing terms, making it easier for developers, designers, and organizations to understand which sets can be used for personal or commercial projects.

 ## Overview